wessberg/Polyfiller/README.md

 ### Feature names

 Here's a full list of all possible `feature` *names*.
-Note that if these will be deduplicated.
+Note that these will be deduplicated.
 For example, if you request `es2015.object`, but also request `es2015`, `es2015.object` will only be included once as part of `es2015`.

 - es2015
 - es2015.object